 Drones are prohibited at this temple and many of the other sights in Yogyakarta.
 Be sure to respect the local drone laws here and wherever you are in the world.

-The best time to go is for sunrise or sunset.
-These times of course come with an additional fee.
+The best time to go to Borobudur is for sunrise or sunset.
+These times do come with an additional fee and one that isn’t cheap.

-Our advice is to go when they officially open at 6 AM or a few hours before sunset and stick around.
-If you arrive at 6 AM you will still be able to get some of that beautiful morning light without the additional price tag.
+If you arrive right at 6 AM when the Borobudur officially opens you will still be able to get some of that beautiful morning light without the additional price tag.

 If you go in the middle of the day be sure to wear plenty of sunscreen and bring water.
 It gets really hot and there isn’t any shaded areas within the actual temple.